juharris/train-pytorch-in-js/README.md

    Your browser should open and you should see that the gradient graph gets loaded and used.

 There's no logic yet to actually the train the model.
+We'll use the optimizer graph that we exported earlier.
 That's coming soon!